matthewPapageorge/Nexus-Code-Samples/README.md

 # Nexus-Code-Samples

 Welcome to the Nexus Code Sample repository!
-This repository contains code excerpts extracted from Nexus, an Action Role-Playing Game (ARPG) project developed using Unreal Engine.
+This repository contains code excerpts extracted from Nexus, an Action Role-Playing Game (ARPG) developed using Unreal Engine.

 ## Purpose